 - Cognitive therapy

-- Creative modalities – working with poetry, art, music, or sand tray therapy
+- Creative modalities – working with poetry, art, or music

 - Depth approaches – using Jungian psychology and work with the unconscious via dreams, images, and symbols